- Kellogg's Better Days Home

 - About Us

-Message from our Sr. VP, Global Corporate Affairs
+Message from the Sr. VP, Chief Global Corporate Affairs Officer

 Making a difference for 3 billion people

 A day where people are fed and fulfilled.
 A day where our planet thrives.
 A day where there is a place at the table for everyone.

 Our founder, W.K.
 Kellogg, believed that part of running a good business was doing good for society.
 This promise has guided our company for over a century.
 And it remains our promise to create better days, and a good and just world, for years to come.

 Environmental, social and governance (ESG) commitments have been gaining a lot of attention with the rise in societal demand for companies to lead with purpose and generate positive impact, but this isn’t new to Kellogg.
 As a leading global plant-based foods company, we’ve been on a journey since our founding to positively impact people and the planet.
 It’s who we are and who we’ve always been, long before ESG was even drafted or defined as it is today.

 The current food crisis iterates the importance of addressing food security and wellbeing.
 Factors such as the COVID-19 pandemic and Russia’s war with Ukraine are reducing exports of food crops, pushing global food prices higher and increasing the risk of poverty, hunger and malnutrition.
 A recent analysis suggests that the number of people facing food insecurity globally continues to be a risk1.

 In 2015, we set an ambitious goal of creating better days for 3 billion people by the end of 2030.
 We’ve recently sharpened our holistic environmental, social and governance (ESG) strategy that will get us there.

 That is our Kellogg’s Better Days® Promise: to advance sustainable and equitable access to food by addressing the intersection of wellbeing, hunger, sustainability and equity, diversity and inclusion.